martin0258/university-research/thesis/thesis.md

 As for NNA, the only model of the 3<sup>rd</sup> category, its performance is neither very good nor very bad.
 However, it is worth noting that it has the lowest MAPE and MAE for D7, probably the most difficult drama to be predicted well due to its widest range of ratings.

 Now it comes to the results of our solution.
 First, let’s compare the performance among 3 different growth functions: no growth (TWR.N), linear growth (TWR.L), and exponential growth (TWR.E).
 TWR.E has the best performance, followed by TWR.L and TWR.N.
 It shows that as more weights are put on the more recent training instances, the better performance we get.
 This evidence supports that our idea is valid.
 However, TWR has its limitation because TWR.E3 has mixed performance, i.e., performance of some dramas are improved, while some become worse.
 In fact, we observe that TWR.E3 is essentially same as PP. Thus, in order to automatically choose the best growth function, TWR.A is implemented.
 The results show that TWR.A outperforms all the other models in terms of overall MAPE (lowest 11.54%) and MAE (lowest 0.2883) among all dramas, which gives us more confidence that our idea is valid.
+Moreover, T.A.EF shows that our solution can be combined with external features.

-<span id="_Toc409634139" class="anchor"><span id="_Ref409774931" class="anchor"></span></span>Table 3.
+<span id="_Ref409774931" class="anchor"><span id="_Toc409634139" class="anchor"></span></span>Table .
 MAPE of TV ratings predictions

 | M↓D→   | D1     | D2     | D3     | D4     | D5     | D6     | D7     | D8     | All        |
 |--------|--------|--------|--------|--------|--------|--------|--------|--------|------------|